-The NMR instrumentation currently comprises one high field Agilent spectrometer operating at 14.1 T with 4 channels, and a 3 mm HCN cold probe.
-The system has full automation via autotune and cooled autosamplers.
+The NMR instrumentation currently includes three spectromerts: an Agilent spectrometer operating at 14.1 T with 4 channels, and a 3 mm HCN cold probe.
+The system has full automation via autotune and cooled autosamplers;

-Two additional spectrometers were installed in 2016.
-A three-channel dual receiver wide bore 9.4 T microimaging/spectroscopy system for small animal and tissue-based imaging and spectroscopy, and a 16.45 T four channel dual receiver spectrometer equipped with two cryoprobes and cooled sample changer.
+a Bruker 16.45 T four channel dual receiver spectrometer equipped with two cryoprobes and cooled sample changer; and a Bruker three-channel dual receiver wide bore 9.4 T microimaging/spectroscopy system for small animal and tissue-based imaging and spectroscopy.
 Data stations running NMR analysis software are part of the Center.

 14.1 T Spectrometer